 Biological dentist in Wrentham explains about symptoms of mercury toxicity

 Wouldn’t you like your smile to radiate health and vitality?
 That is the impression that strong white teeth present.
 Yet millions of Americans have dark, silver-colored fillings, and some dentists are still using amalgam.
 Potential problems arising from amalgam go far beyond aesthetics.
-Dr. Ross Palioca, a biological dentist serving health-conscious patients in the Wrentham area, talks about mercury toxicity and explains symptoms.
+Dr. Rawat, a biological dentist serving health-conscious patients in the Wrentham area, talks about mercury toxicity and explains symptoms.

 How amalgam is made